 There are other sections worth including on your resume.
 For example, you could include a client testimonials section to prove some of your statements.
 It’s especially powerful when the person who gives you that testimonial holds a respectable position.

 One section that we do suggest you include is your education section.
-List out your qualifications whether that’s a bachelor’s degree or professional diploma.
+List out your qualifications, whether that’s a bachelor’s degree or a professional diploma.
 They leave a positive impact on the reader about your formal education, so why not?

-What these sections should be doing is adding to the results-driven value that you can work towards to help build their organization.
+These sections should add to the results-driven value that you can work towards to help build their organization.
 How can you assist them in increasing their chances of hitting their goals and objectives?